Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

     web: python app.py
     ```

-After this you can deploy your project on Heroku chosing GitHub for automatic deployment.
+After this you can deploy your project on Heroku choosing GitHub for automatic deployment.

 - If anyone wants to log into the website as the admin.
 You can have access to the web app with:
 Username: admin